CaptchaAgent/hcaptcha-model-factory/.github/pull_request_template.md

-*Go through and fill out either the feature request, or bug fix sections and delete the other.
-Then check off the checklist and submit.*
+_Go through and fill out either the feature request, or bug fix sections and delete the other.
+Then check off the checklist and submit._

-# Feature request
+## Feature
-*Fill out below fields*

-Issue number : *add reference to issue number (if applicable)*

-**Description**
-- What is the feature?
+**What feature would you like to be added?**

+- [ ] I would like to work on this feature!

 ---

-# Bug Fix
+## Bug Fix
-*Fill out below fields*

-Issue number : *add reference to issue number (if applicable)*

-**Description**
-- What is the bug?
+**Describe the bug**

+- [ ] A clear and concise description of what the bug is.

 ---

-# Checklist
+## Tests

 - [ ] Passing tests
+- [ ] Added tests for new features